What are Venous Disorders?

 Symptoms of pain, swelling and heaviness are less severe in the morning and increase as the day progresses.

-In neglected they may progress to colour changes in the skin and leg ulcers, skin infection, blood clots and spontaneous bleeding.
+In neglected they may progress to color changes in the skin and leg ulcers, skin infection, blood clots, and spontaneous bleeding.

 Standard treatment is weight loss in obese, exercise, blood pressure control and stockings

 The stockings are worn in the morning when the veins are empty.
 After getting ready elevate the legs in bed for a few minutes to empty the veins.
 The veins are elevated above the level of the heart

 - Venous ulcers – are caused by stasis of the venous blood.
 They are an open wound that refuses to heal and keep returning.
 They are typically present below the knee and commonly found above the ankle on the inner side.